 The slogan is flexible, and can accommodate a range of terms.
 Your "whole life" needs your whole heart, but so do your dreams and your goals.
 The slogan is also the organization's URL, increasing campaign memorability.
 (The website can be found at yourwholeheart.com.)

-This campaign describes the need for preventive cardiology, integrating life and love into our pursuits and passions.
-It appeals to adults of every age (half of women and two-thirds of men with heart disease are under 65).
-The founder is accredited in women's health, so the campaign makes a more deliberate appeal to women, who are more likely to misunderstand their symptoms or to believe that heart disease is a "man's problem."
+This campaign appeals to adults of every age (half of women and two-thirds of men with heart disease are under 65).
+The clinic includes a specific focus on women's health, so the campaign makes a deliberate appeal to women, who are more likely to misunderstand their symptoms or to believe that heart disease is a "man's problem."

 The clinic is creating programs to meet the needs of specific audiences: mothers, business owners, and men under 65.
 Heart disease can take decades to manifest into a cardiac event (heart attack or stroke) so reaching these audiences is the first step in encouraging prevention.
 To appeal to these groups, the slogan can be altered.